 top of page

-Scores for concert works and other performance materials are available on this page for FREE download (pdf).
+Scores for concert works and other performance materials are available on this page for free download (pdf).
+Scores can be filtered by size of ensemble, or by year.

-If you want to purchase a hard-copy, or pdf parts, please contact:
+If you want to purchase a hard-copy, or pdf parts, please get in touch via:

 info [at] henrymcpherson.org.uk

-If you are organising a performance featuring one of my works, please do get in touch, and tag @HenryDMcPherson (insta/twitter)!
+If you are organising a performance featuring one of my works, feel free to get in touch, and tag @HenryDMcPherson.

 Herbarium (2023)